Getting Started Guide

-Having determined what data you are going to track on the front end, it is typical to want to ensure your data history (or at least the most important parts of it) is available in Vero.
+After determining what data you are going to track on the front end, you’ll want to ensure that your data history is available in Vero.

 - Import any customers and their properties via CSV to backfill Vero and prime your segments.
 You can do this via the Import Customers page or by contacting support for larger data sets.